WenInCode/consul-setup/README.md

 ## Seriously, what do I do?

-You can find the different setups in the `setup`-folder.
+You can find the different setups in the `setups`-folder.
 You clone this repository, switch to the folder of the setup you wish to start and follow the instructions in the respective README.